I have been learning to let things rest,

 What Fisher complains of in useless recipes, is an extreme level of unhelpful vagueness and presumption on the part of the recipe writer: “The fact that no crusts are mentioned proves that Sir Kenelm trusted his cook, to whom he read the instructions, to know that anything called a pie, and certainly a pie in England, had/has crusts above and below, perforce, of course.”
 Travel through space and time from that kitchen in 1669 and the knowledge of the implied actions in the recipe have disappeared – perhaps no-one could follow it successfully at the time, either.

 The need for written recipes arises (I guess) when oral traditions fade for various reasons – the invention of the printing press, travel, literacy, alienated labour, migration away from a recipe’s originary context, divided families, feminism.
 To be effective, recipes have to give enough information to enable a stranger to re-enact the preparation of a dish.
 They are hopeful.
-Because text can be so widely interpreted, a recipe is kind to the Anybody who might be following the recipe and imaginative of her/his life and circumstances and prior knowledge.
+Because text can be so widely interpreted, a recipe is kind to the Anybody who might be following the recipe and imaginative of her/their/his life and circumstances and prior knowledge.
 A good recipe is empathetic (I think).